bloomberg/chef-bach/cluster-readme.txt

 cluster-check.sh

+  *OpenStack Specific*
-  Checks nodes list in cluster.txt for being up, having default routes on the storage and management networks and running well-known services.
+  Checks nodes list in cluster.txt for being up, having default routes on the storage and management networks and running well-known OpenStack services.
 Pass a role to limit the checks to machines in that role.
 Useful after bringing up a cluster to verify the basic health of all nodes.